mesosphere/marathon/tests/system/README.md

 To run the test you need a DC/OS cluster, Ptyhon 3.5+, dcos-cli 0.5.5 and shakedown 1.4.8 installed.

-Then run a specific test:
+To run a specific test:

 ```
+# Change to marathon system tests
 $ cd ~/marathon/tests/system

 # if you're running tests against the strict cluster download the certificate